 • the children of a node T (from left to right) correspond to the symbols on the right hand side of some production for T in G.

-C# Parse Tree Definitions
+Another Parse Tree Implementation

 According to this definition, let's create a parse tree in C# programming language.